jeffmikels/mattermost_api_dart/doc/MattermostTeamsApi.md

 );

-final teamId = teamId_example; // String | Team GUID
+final String teamId = 'teamId_example'; // String | Team GUID
-final permanent = true; // bool | Permanently delete the team, to be used for compliance reasons only.
+final bool permanent = true; // bool | Permanently delete the team, to be used for compliance reasons only.
 As of server version 5.0, `ServiceSettings.EnableAPITeamDeletion` must be set to `true` in the server's configuration.

 try {
   final result = await client.teams.softDeleteTeam(teamId, permanent);